methnen/m-chart/readme.txt

 = 1.7.11 =

-* A Javascript related fix for WP 5.5 to ensure that jQuery is available in time for an embedded chart to use it
+* Fixed an dissue in WP 5.5 where jQuery sometimes wasn't available in time for embedded charts

 = 1.7.10 =